Quantum Harmonic Analysis of the Density Matrix: Variable Planck Constant

 We begin by a few straightforward observations involving the Moyal identity introduced in Section \ref{secmoyal}.
 Let $\eta$ be a real parameter; we assume for the moment that $\eta>0$.
 This parameter will play the role of a variable $\hbar=h/2\pi$.
 For any square integrable $\psi$ we define the $\eta $-Wigner transform (or distribution) of $\psi$ by replacing $\hbar$ by $\eta$ in the usual definition:

 Of course $W_{\hbar}\psi=W\psi$ (the usual Wigner transform).
-The mathematical properties of $W_{\eta}\psi$ are of course the same that those of $W\psi$, replacing $\hbar$ everywhere with $\eta$.
+The mathematical properties of $W_{\eta}\psi$ are of course the same as those of $W\psi$, replacing $\hbar$ everywhere with $\eta$.
 In particular, replacing the $\hbar $-Fourier transform (\ref{hft}) with the $\eta$-Fourier transform

 the marginal properties (\ref{marginal1}) become

 ($\psi\in L^{1}(\mathbb{R}^{n})\cap L^{2}(\mathbb{R}^{n})$).

 An important equality satisfied by the Wigner function is Moyal's identity\footnote{It is somtimes also called the \textquotedblleft orthogonality relation\textquotedblright\ for the Wigner function.}